myspc-development/art-test/docs/artist-dashboard-widgets-status.md

 # Artist Dashboard Widgets – Status Check

+> **Architecture note:** The Artist dashboard uses a **hybrid** approach.
+Some widgets are lightweight PHP templates under `templates/widgets/`, while others are React components in `assets/js/widgets/` backed by plugin REST endpoints (e.g., `src/Rest/*`) and related service classes.
+This mix optimizes fast‑rendering informational blocks and richer interactive tools where needed.

 The following widgets were reviewed on 2025-07-23.
 They comprise all widgets registered for the `artist` role in `DashboardController` and `widget-manifest.json`.
 No organization widgets appear in the artist dashboard layout.

 | Widget | Implemented | Key Files |